uidaholib/main-web-redesign_draft/content/giving/endowments.md

 permalink: /giving/endowments.html
 ---

 Growing existing endowments is an excellent way to support library activities.
 Below are endowments that are either fully endowed or growing, grouped by how the funds are designated for use.
-To contribute to an endowment online, visit the <a href="https://giving.uidaho.edu/forms/donate" target="_blank" rel="noopener">University of Idaho Giving form</a> and search for the endowment name in designation field.
+To contribute to an endowment online, visit the <a href="https://giving.uidaho.edu/forms/donate">University of Idaho Giving form</a> and search for the endowment name in designation field.
 All Library funds can be found in the Giving form by selecting the "Library" category.

 These funds support [Faculty Development](#faculty-development), [Library Materials](#library-materials), [Special Collections and Archives](#special-collections-and-archives), [Student Awards](#student-awards), [Strategic Priorities](#strategic-priorities), and [Technology and Innovation](#technology-and-innovation).

-<a class="btn btn-lg btn-outline-pride-gold mb-4" href="https://giving.uidaho.edu/forms/donate" target="_blank" rel="noopener">Make a Gift!</a>
+<a class="btn btn-lg btn-outline-pride-gold mb-4" href="https://giving.uidaho.edu/forms/donate">Make a Gift!</a>

 ---------